bionic/bionic/README.md

 # Bionic
 Bionic is a command line tool to load your personal data exports from different services to a single SQLite database.
 Bionic currently supports data exports from Google, Apple Health, Spotify, Telegram and Netflix.

+According to GDPR, every service has to provide an ability for users to export their data in a machine-readable format.
+However, the data format varies between different services providers, making it hard for advanced users to play around with the data.
+Bionic solves this problem by unifiying different GDPR exports to a single SQL schema.

 ![Example of bionic usage](https://user-images.githubusercontent.com/6896447/108840862-f9932f80-75e7-11eb-9014-70afc55ff302.png)

 **Fun**: you can use Bionic to explore your own data and discover insights about yourself.
 Join tables between different sources to create reports like "Songs I listen in different locations" or dive deep into a single source to create "How amount of Telegram messages per week with different people changed over time" report.

 **Research**: if you research human behaviour, subjective metrics could heavily impact your findings.
 If your respondents are able to run Bionic and send you aggregated results from their data, you can collect new objectives datasets describing important parts of life: transportation, social media, knowledge work and others.

+**Development**: you can use Bionic as a Go package to implement personal data import in your apps.

 **Education**: you can include Bionic exercises in your articles, courses or books.
 Learning to process data on personal records is much more exciting than processing artificial datasets.